holmrenser/IOGA/README.md

 IOGA was published in The Biological Journal of the Linnean Society on 07/08/2015
-If you use it, please cite [Bakker et al. 2015, Herbarium genomics: plastome sequence assembly from a range of herbarium specimens using an Iterative Organelle Genome Assembly pipeline, Biological Journal of the Linnean Society][1]
+If you use it, please cite [Bakker et al. 2015][1], Herbarium genomics: plastome sequence assembly from a range of herbarium specimens using an Iterative Organelle Genome Assembly pipeline, Biol.
+J. Linnean Soc.

 [1]:http://onlinelibrary.wiley.com/doi/10.1111/bij.12642/abstract